xmyang/blog/source/_posts/BQA.md

 **From QA perspective,**

 I mainly find flaws as per each section, and to check the text field and buttons behaviors.

-	I mainly find if any spelling errors around all the wording and text ...
+I mainly find if any spelling errors around all the wording and text...

 **From BA perspective,**

-	[I need to think more like UX]
+*[I need to think more like UX]*

 Do we need to schedule user testing or expert review of the prototype to see if the design makes sense?

-    [I need to think more like Dev]
+*[I need to think more like Dev]*

 What's the integration points among the system with other systems?

-     If the wording and text need to be approved by legal team?
+If the wording and text need to be approved by legal team?...
-     ...

 ###Lesson3: Go directly to the business for any need